Templates Inputs

 • The value of a previous input is referenced by [<input-id>].

-• Condition is interpreted by the Knetic/govaluate library.
+• The condition is interpreted by the Knetic/govaluate library.

 • See available operators and types.